code-dot-org/code-dot-org/docs/instrumenting-analytics.md

 - [Redshift] is where we track Key Performance Indicators and analyze learning outcomes.
 - [Google Analytics] we use for simple event counting and traffic.
-- [New Relic] is for site health and anything that might trigger an alert.
+- [New Relic] is for application-layer health indicators.
+- [CloudWatch] is for infrastructure-layer health indicators.

-As a dev, if you're instrumenting a site health metric, use New Relic.
-Otherwise, work with your PM to decide whether to use Redshift or Google Analytics.
+Redshift and Google Analytics are product tools.
+Work with your PM to decide whether Redshift or Google Analytics are right for your feature.

+New Relic and CloudWatch are engineering tools.
+Use them when instrumenting a site-health metric, or one that should be able to trigger a PagerDuty alert.

 ## Redshift